jhe274/Jiachen-He.github.io/_pages/cv.md

   - Conducted research on Etch Track-Directed Growth of Carbon Nanotubes on Graphite.
   - Utilized chemical vapor deposition techniques to create graphene/boron nitride samples.
   - Studied frictional properties on the surface of graphene using a microfluidic probe.

+* **Grduation Project**
+  Shenzhen University, September 2015 - May 2016
+  - Research on the Control System of Intelligent Fish Tank Based on Single Chip Microcomputer

+* **Open Laboratory Fund Project**
+  Shenzhen University, September 2012 - October 2013
+  - Research on the Design of Temperature-controlled Automatic Watering Device

 Skills
 ======